 We will look at the general principles of equitation, then of Peruvian equitation; the balanced and the non-balanced seat, body and riding aids.
-In 'Riding the Peruvian Paso, Part 2’ we will discuss the importance of ‘collection’, as well as the purpose of collection in our riding style.
+We will also discuss the importance of ‘collection’, as well as the purpose of collection in our riding style.

 Our aim is to provide our guests with a better understanding of our Peruvian way of riding.
 We do not pretend that the Peruvian style of riding is the only way to ride a horse, but we do believe that our equitation is the best way to ride the Peruvian Paso and is also an important part of Peru's rich equestrian heritage and tradition.